rmk135/rmk135.github.io/_sources/pages/about_me.rst.txt

 + I am software engineer with 10+ years of commercial experience.
 + I specialise on engineering of web backend applications and reusable software - libraries and frameworks.
-+ I manage small non-profitable organisation that specialises on engineering of reusable open-source software (libraries and frameworks) for Python - `ETS Labs`_.
++ I lead small non-profitable organisation that specialises on engineering of reusable open-source software (libraries and frameworks) for Python - `ETS Labs`_.
 + I use Python as main programming language.
 My secondary programming